RicardoKers/Text-LCD-for-AVR/README.md

-# Text-LCD-for-AVR
+# Text LCD display library for AVR Microcontrollers
-A small library for use of text LCD on AVR microcontrollers
+A small library for use of text LCD in 4 bit mode on AVR microcontrollers